Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Introduction

+Moreover, the operators $\Psi_{[\Gamma\sigma\Gamma]}$, $\sigma\in G$, are unitarily equivalent, up to a commuting phase to the classical Hecke operators on Maass wave forms, corresponding to the cosets $[\Gamma\sigma\Gamma]$.
+This implies that the essential spectrum of the classical operators $T_n=T_{[\Gamma\sigma_{p^n}\Gamma]}$ coincides with the spectrum in the representation of the Hecke algebra on $\ell^2(\Gamma\setminus G)$.
+The spectrum in this last representation coincides with the spectrum predicted by the Ramanujan-Petersson Conjectures.

+This result holds true for finite index modular subgroups of $\PSL(2,\Bbb Z)$, the essential norm of the corresponding Hecke operators is then equal to the norm of the corresponding convolutor in the reduced C$^\ast$ Hecke algebra $\mathcal H_{\rm red}$. } 6pt

 We explain bellow the reformulation of this result in classical terms.
-Recall that the classical Hecke operators are acting on $L^2(F,\frac{\d\overline{z}\d z}{({\rm Im}\, z)^2})$, where $F$ is a fundamental domain for the action of $\PSL_2(\Z)$.
+Recall that the classical Hecke operators are acting on $L^2(F,\frac{\d\overline{z}\d z}{({\rm Im}\, z)^2})$, where $F$ is a fundamental domain for the action of $\PSL_2(\Z)$ in the upper half plane $\mathbb H$.
 Let $n$ be an natural number.
-The classical Hecke operator (corresponding to the sum of double cosets in matrices of determinant $n$ are
+The classical Hecke operator, corresponding to the sum of double cosets in matrices of determinant $n$ is given by the formula

 and the normalized version